Expensify/App/docs/articles/expensify-classic/getting-started/support/Expensify-Support.md

 To be assigned an Account Manager immediately, log into your Expensify account and go to **Settings > Workspaces > Group**, then click **Subscription** and increase your subscription size to 10 or more.

 ## What if I’m unable to reach my Account Manager?
-If you’re unable to reach your account manager, then you can always reach out to Concierge for assistance.
-Your account manager will always reply once they’re online again.
+If you're unable to reach your account manager, then you can always reach out to Concierge for assistance.
+Your account manager will always reply once they're online again.

 ## Can I schedule a call with my Account Manager?
 Of course!
 You can ask your Account Manager for a call whenever you think one might be helpful.